zephyrproject-rtos/zephyr/samples/boards/nrf52/mesh/onoff_level_app/README.rst

 ********

 This is a simple application demonstrating a Bluetooth mesh node.

-Root element has a Generic On Off Server, Generic On Off Client, Generic Level Server, Generic Level Client models.
+Root element has Generic OnOff Server, Generic OnOff Client, Generic Level Server, Generic Level Client models.

 Prior to provisioning, an unprovisioned beacon is broadcast that contains a unique UUID.
 It is obtained from the device address set by Nordic in the